How To Become A Lecturer In Ghana

 Another place where you can find reliable information is print media like newspapers and school magazines.

-In another way, you can also send applications to institutions that didn’t advertise for positions and as well reach out to schools in persons and meet with lecturers in your field of study to make an enquiry about openings.
+In another way, you can also send applications to institutions that didn’t advertise for positions and alsoreach out to schools in person and meet with lecturers in your field of study to make an inquiry about openings.

 4. Start Your Application

-When applying for a lecturing job in Ghana, you may be required to submit or fill application forms, send copies of resume.
-In an event where you get a chance to write a cover letter, ensure you highlight your strength, skills, motivations and what you can offer to increase your chance of getting shortlisted.
-You may also be required to submit referees so be prepared to produce written references, you may require two (2) or more.
+When applying for a lecturing job in Ghana, you may be required to submit or fill out application forms and send copies of your resume.
+In an event where you get a chance to write a cover letter, ensure you highlight your strengths, skills, motivations, and what you can offer to increase your chance of getting shortlisted.
+You may also be required to submit referees, so be prepared to produce written references; you may require two (2) or more.

-A good and strong written cover letter and strict adherence to the instruction on the advertisement will also increase your chance of getting called up for an interview.
+A good and strongly written cover letter and strict adherence to the instructions on the advertisement will also increase your chance of getting called up for an interview.

 5. Interview and Assessment

 Once you have been shortlisted for a lecturing job interview, then you start your interview preparations.
-Start by making a reasonable effort towards researching the institution, the department and the position which you are being interviewed for.
+Start by making a reasonable effort towards researching the institution, the department, and the position that you are being interviewed for.

-Ensure to make a presentation if need be, review your previous research works and knowledge as well.
+Be sure to make a presentation if need be and review your previous research works and knowledge as well.
 Also, ensure you answer sensitive questions about the positions successfully and with confidence.

 Practice and prepare for common interview questions.
-On the day of the interview ensure to make a good first impression by appearing in a neat corporate outfit.
+On the day of the interview, be sure to make a good first impression by appearing in a neat corporate outfit.
 This will make you look smart and professional.

 READ ALSO: University of Ghana suspends Commonwealth Hall JCR Executives For 3 years each

-In Conclusion, Getting a lecturing job in Ghana isn’t a difficult task especially with the right information.
-All you need to do is to have the minimum academic requirement which is a PhD and start sending out your applications.
+In conclusion, getting a lecturing job in Ghana isn’t a difficult task, especially with the right information.
+All you need to do is to have the minimum academic requirement, which is a PhD, and start sending out your applications.
 On the day of your interview, appear in a corporate outfit.
-Also, ensure to show confidence when answering the questions.
-If you follow this few steps stated above, then you can be sure to become a lecturer in Ghana.
+Also, be sure to show confidence when answering the questions.
+If you follow these few steps stated above, then you can be sure to become a lecturer in Ghana.

 READ ALSO: Boost Your GPA Using These Simple Steps